 The GRI (Global Reporting Initiative) standards provide for the identification of priority themes in accordance with the opinions issued by the various stakeholders.
-SYNERGIE has selected six objectives, which break down into 13 items:
+SYNER-GIE has selected six objectives, which break down into 13 items:

-- a) HR / Diversity and equal opportunity - Promoting the employment of disabled people; - Promoting the integration of people from project districts or of immigrant origin; - Offering young people a springboard into employment and enabling seniors to pursue their careers; - Promoting professional gender equality. - b) HR / skills development / helping to build professional and sustainable career paths - Securing career paths (long-term assignments, open-ended employment contracts for temporary employees); - Developing skills (training). - c) HR / Health and safety in the workplace - Strengthening safety and well-being in the workplace - d) Ethics / Promoting responsible client/supplier relations - Implementing responsible and transparent governance; - Being an ethical company compliant with the provisions of the French Sapin 2 Law; - Promoting relationships that respect human rights and data protection regulations (GDPR). - e) Environment - Promoting an approach that respects the environment and strives to reduce the carbon footprint; - Promoting transport and mobility methods that help to reduce the carbon footprint. - f) Contribute to community living - Developing and encouraging local, social and solidarity initiatives.
+a) HR / Diversity and equal opportunity

+- promoting the employment of disabled people; - promoting the integration of people from project districts or of immigrant origin; - offering young people a springboard into employment and enabling seniors to pursue their careers; - promoting professional gender equality.

+b) HR / skills development / helping to build professional and sustainable career paths c) HR / Health and safety in the workplace d) Ethics / Promoting responsible client/supplier relations

+- securing career paths (long-term assignments, openended employment contracts for temporary employees); - developing skills (training).

+• strengthening safety and well-being in the workplace.

+- implementing responsible and transparent governance; - being an ethical company compliant with the provisions of the French Sapin 2 Law; - promoting relationships that respect human rights and data protection regulations (GDPR).

+e) Environment

+- promoting an approach that respects the environment and strives to reduce the carbon footprint; - promoting transport and mobility methods that help to reduce the carbon footprint.

+f) Contribute to community living

+developing and encouraging local, social and solidarity initiatives.